sentientazure/superblogdocs/10_drafts/04_python_3_draft_delete.md

 Let's give our users the option to delete a draft completely.

+This is the trello card "_As an author, I can delete a draft._" Move it from Backlog to Doing.

 Let's start with the button.
 In your `draft_edit.html` template, add the following delete button at the bottom of the `card-body` div:

 ```django
 {% block body %}